 There is no age limit, though we do recommend bundling up younger kids as it can be pretty chilly somedays.

 Warm clothes!
 You will spend at least and hour and fifteen minutes outside so you’ll probably want snowpants, boots, gloves, and a hat.
-We do have a little bit of extra warm gear that you may borrow (but we don’t have pants or boots).
+We do have some extra warm gear that you may borrow (but we don’t have snow pants or many boots).

 We can take up to about 1000 pounds on a tour.
 That weight is split between two sleds.
 If you have more than that, we’d be happy to set you up with two tour times to accommodate your group.

 Teams range anywhere from 8 to 14 dogs depending on snow conditions and on how much weight they’re pulling.

 The proper food, care, training, housing and vet costs for 38 dogs is not cheap, and of course these guys deserve the best!
 And they also need all this year round.
 We take pride in our healthy happy dogs, but that comes with a price tag ;)